TUCMath/optimal-predictor/README.md

-# optimal-predictor# Optimal Prediction using Learning and Shape Optimization
+# Optimal Prediction using Learning and Shape Optimization

 This repository contains code solution for learning-based optimal prediction of distributed parameter systems using sensor shape optimization.